Missy and John Kuykendall Scholarship

-- Selection process: Candidates are identified by our admission and financial aid staff and the Merit Programs office.
+- Selection process: Candidates are identified by our admission and financial aid staff and the Scholarship Programs office.
 Selection is based on factors Davidson values in its holistic review of students, including strength of the application for admission, significant talents, leadership, and commitment to service.
 No separate application form is required.
-Finalists participate in selection interviews during Celebration and Recognition/Decision Davidson Weekend in April.
+Finalists participate in selection interviews in March.

 - Annual award: $25,000 plus one $3,000 special study/experience stipend

 - Number awarded: Two in each first-year class

 - Eligibility: You have demonstrated through habits of mind, leadership, and character the kind of outstanding servant leadership that distinguish the lives of Missy Kuykendall and President Emeritus John W. Kuykendall '59.

 Missy and John Kuykendall '59 joined the Davidson community together in 1984 when John was appointed to serve as Davidson's president.
 Dr. Kuykendall’s tenure as president sparked the college’s defining service revolution.

 In his inauguration speech, Dr. Kuykendall shared his belief that “education is—or should be—an act of servanthood.”
 He called on the Davidson community to understand that “the message is servanthood: servanthood in the classroom and in the courtroom, in the wards of hospitals and the corridors of power…The graduates of Davidson College will be able to make a difference in this world to the extent that they are willing to give of themselves.”

 Over the years, Missy and John have remained deeply involved with the college as committed servant leaders within the broader Davidson community.

 For questions related to the Missy and John Kuykendall Scholarship, please contact our scholarships team.